diarmidmackenzie/sdt-condensed/GCT.md

 The selection of life priorities is not just an abstract philosophical question, but also practical question that every person must answer.
 SDT tries to explore empirically, the question of what choices tend to lead to the greatest wellness and flourishing in humans.

 In 1993, Kasser and Ryan drew a distinction between *intrinsic aspirations*, aspirations that were expected to be closely related to basic need satisfactions, and *extrinsic aspirations*, aspirations that were expected to be only indirectly related to basic needs.
-Based on participant questionnaires, for they gave each participant *aspiration indices* (AIs) in various areas, some intrinsic (personal growth, relationships and community involvement), and some extrinsic (financial success and wealth).
+Based on participant questionnaires, they gave each participant *aspiration indices* (AIs) in various areas, some intrinsic (personal growth, relationships and community involvement), and some extrinsic (financial success and wealth).

 Their study found that each of the intrinsic AIs was positively correlated with wellness indicators, while the AI for financial success was *negatively* correlated with these wellness indicators.